-4.3 A clear landscape (and green infrastructure) strategy is an important element of the master plan for this site.
-The following landscape objectives will be used to guide the site layout and design.
+4.3 A clear landscape (and green infrastructure) strategy is an important element of the Master Plan for this site.
+The following landscape objectives will be used to guide the site layout and design and should be incorporated into a Landscape and Visual Impact Assessment which will inform detailed design of the proposal ahead of submitting a planning application.